What are those barrels supposed to be made of?

 , but people swimming around in it with a special suit or vehicle, or game characters only taking a finite amount of damage per second spent in the lava.
 Emitting light is optional.

 Lava's animation is likely to be just as bad, especially in works where the technology and artistic technique to draw bubbling and flowing are limited.
-(Games are the worst offenders here, since the CPU power necessary to plausibly model fluid dynamics is often more than it would take to run the entire game, minus the fluid-dynamics model.)
 Lava will look like someone tipped a barrel of red Kool-Aid in a lake; if something falls in, it will still be visible, through the red tint of cherry flavor.
+This can

 In many video games, lava is water recolored